Margaret Henry Dabney Penick Resident Scholar Program

 The Margaret Henry Dabney Penick Resident Scholar Program supports scholarly research into the legacy of Patrick Henry and his political circle, the early political history of Virginia, the history of the American Revolution, founding era ideas and policy-making, as well as science, technology, and culture in colonial America and the Early National Period.

-The stipend for this long-term post-doctoral fellowship is $45,000 for nine consecutive months.
-Applicants must hold a PhD by September 1, 2015.
+The stipend for this long-term post-doctoral fellowship is $30,000 for six consecutive months.
+Applicants must hold a PhD by September 1 of the year they apply.
 Senior scholars are particularly encouraged to apply.
 Fellows are expected to give at least one public lecture during the tenure of their fellowship, as well as to submit a research report and to show definite progress toward a publishable manuscript by the end of the fellowship period.
 Fellows may be asked to cooperate with the Smithsonian Libraries’ administration in planning and organizing a scholarly program in their area of expertise.

 The Smithsonian Libraries offers its fellows the rich holdings of its research collections, especially at the National Museum American History Library, the Dibner Library of the History of Science and Technology, the Smithsonian American Art Museum / National Portrait Gallery Library, and the American Civilization Collection at the National Museum of the American Indian Library.
 Our holdings are searchable via the SI Libraries' online catalog, SIRIS.
 The Libraries also provides guidance and contact information to relevant historical collections in the Washington DC area, especially regarding the holdings of Patrick Henry materials and resources of the American Revolutionary and colonial eras.

 This fellowship is funded by a bequest from Margaret P. Nuttle.